How Long will my Deferred Compensation Plan Last in Retirement

 Does Deferred Compensation Income Last for Life?

 In most cases, deferred compensation plans do not pay income for life.
 Instead, they distribute income over a defined period—such as 5, 10, or 15 years—or as a lump sum.
+Some plans offer multiple distribution elections, but even when the distribution is spread over many years, it is often a scheduled stream, not a lifetime guarantee.

 Once distributions end, the income stream stops.
-If deferred compensation is relied on too heavily without other lifetime income sources, retirees may face a sudden income drop later in retirement.
+This can be a major planning issue if deferred compensation is relied on too heavily without other lifetime income sources.
+Many retirees experience a “cliff”: they become accustomed to a higher income in early retirement, then later retirement begins with a lower income base.

 The Key Factors That Determine How Long Deferred Compensation Lasts